temporalio/documentation/kb/temporal-platform-limits-sheet.md

     - `RequestCancelExternalWorkflowExecution`
     - `StartChildWorkflowExecution`
   - The open-source Temporal Cluster does not have a default limit, but you can set them in the dynamic configuration using these variables:
-    - `NumPendingActivitiesLimitError`
+    - `limit.numPendingActivities.error`
-    - `NumPendingSignalsLimitError`
+    - `limit.numPendingSignals.error`
-    - `NumPendingCancelRequestsLimitError`
+    - `limit.numPendingCancelRequests.error`
-    - `NumPendingChildExecutionsLimitError`
+    - `limit.numPendingChildExecutions.error`
 - [Search Attributes maximums](/visibility/#search-attributes-maximums)